lgoodcode/react-typescript-app/README.md

 Install the [vscode-icons](https://marketplace.visualstudio.com/items?itemName=vscode-icons-team.vscode-icons) extension for easily identifiable files in the directory.

 The present `tailwind.config.js` has two custom colors; pale and midnight.
-It also has added padding to the `.container` class. **Note**: if you generate a new config you need to set the path of the content to:
+It also has added padding to the `.container` class.

+**Note**: if you generate a new config you need to set the path of the content:

 ```js
   content: [